mandele1999/predicting_road_accident_risk/README.md

 This project was built using the [Road Accident Risk Prediction Dataset](https://www.kaggle.com/competitions/playground-series-s5e10) from **Kaggle** — an open repository enabling data-driven learning and experimentation.

 Gratitude to the original dataset contributors and the Kaggle community for providing transparent, high-quality data that allows data scientists to explore real-world challenges and build meaningful predictive models.
+Without such open collaboration, projects like this — blending data science, safety analytics, and practical modeling — wouldn’t be possible.

 ### 💬 Let's Connect
 If you enjoyed this project or have thoughts on improving predictive modeling for real-world safety analytics, I’d love to hear from you.